Applying to college can be a daunting task, and one of the most important parts of the application is the personal statement.

 This example of how to write a personal statement for college does an excellent job of combining technical vocabulary and research.
 It has a substantial academic authenticity and balances arguments whilst keeping the writer’s achievements clear.

 It’s worth reading if you’re writing a personal statement for college that revolves around the sciences.
-It’s also a fantastic model for any formally academic course.
+It’s also a fantastic model for any formal academic course.

 There’s also a focus here on mining the value of previous experiences to look ahead to potential areas of future study.